Exporting to the EU – A guide for Canadian business

 5.2.4 Green dot

-The EU Packaging and Packaging Waste Directive ( Directive 94/62/EC) covers all packaging and packaging waste for industrial, commercial and household products sold in the EU.
-The directive sets environmental requirements for the design and manufacture of packaging, including restrictions on certain heavy metals.
+The EU packaging and packaging waste directive covers the handling of all packaging and packaging waste for industrial, commercial and household products sold in the EU.

 Table of contents